abdulwahabalsubit/SportsInjuries/README.md

 # SportsInjuries

 Q1.
-What is the main cause of sports injuries?
+What is the main cause of sports injuries?<br>
 Q2.
 Who are the most injured players?

 URL: